Our Interactional View

 The Sloane Center, Inc. opened in 2004 with the goal of assisting individuals, couples and families to find solutions to the stresses, problems or conflicts that affect their everyday life, whether individually or through their interactions with others.

-Everyone experiences stress and conflict.
-It can and does occur in the morning, afternoon or evening; in traffic, at work, the grocery store or in your home.
 At times stress and conflict are avoidable and at other times, not so much.
 Regardless of where, when and how stress and conflict may occur, you know that it is causing you to act in a way that makes you feel unhappy, concerned, confused, anxious or just plain bad.

 At The Sloane Center, we look at stress and conflict from a multidimensional perspective.
 We believe that conflict comes from unclear or ineffective patterns of interactions, or the “dance” that people do with one another – at times you move smoothly along the dance floor of life and at other times you just step on each other’s toes.
 If you find that the times that go along smoothly are becoming less frequent for you, it’s time to look at changing your dance moves or how you interact with the people in your life and how they interact with you.
 This toe-stomping dance can come about as a result of past experiences, present beliefs or an unspoken, misunderstood just plain different idea of whatever is causing the conflict to occur.